top of page

 Sunlight

 DIRECT!
-They do need plenty of light from a south or a west facing window.
+They do need plenty of light from a south or west-facing window.
 Put it there and forget it.
-It infuriates me when growers tell you indiret sunlight and you never see the full potential of the plant when you bring it them home.
-Again, find you biggest, brightest window, and put them there.
+It infuriates me when growers tell you indirect sunlight, and you never see the full potential of the plant when you bring it home.
+Again, find your biggest, brightest window, and put them there.

 Water

 Know your own environment and feel how dry your air is.
-I water mine, roughtly, every three weeks.
+I water mine roughly every three weeks.

 Pests